st0rmyknight/slate/README.md

 # Slate

-**Slate** is a command-line tool to transcribe audio from video files using OpenAI's Whisper model.
+**Slate** is a command-line tool to transcribe audio from video/audio files using OpenAI's Whisper model.
 It extracts and normalizes audio, then produces a timestamped text transcript.

 ---